qkzk/fm/development.md

 ### Other ideas

+- [ ] FEAT: navigable history of every kind of command. input mode : ctrl + h (?) : open history for this kind with fuzzy, select and input
 - [ ] IMP: should filenames with spaces be surronded with quotes like ls / eza ?
 - [ ] completion should work like blink in nvim: 1st is nothing, down next & move, down next & move... cycle back
 - [ ] Merge "need confirmation" into navigate ?